 Social and Support Groups for many sub groups within our community.

-What should our next Queering Faith group topic be?
+| What should our next Queering Faith group topic be? |

-The QR Code is a 12-step LGBTQ+ group for those in recovery for any addictions.
-The next meeting will be Sunday, August 3rd at 7 pm.
+| The QR code: Queer Recovery The QR Code is a 12-step LGBTQ+ group for those in recovery for any addictions.
+The group now meets every Sunday evening, with the next meeting will be Sunday, December 28th at 7 pm.
 The group will meet in person at the Solano Pride Center’s Lobby on the 1st and 3rd Sunday evenings at 7 pm.
 Come to the south doors near our offices and knock to be let in.
 Hosted by Ray McIntosh (ray@solanopride.org) or Crystal Hubbard (crystal@solanopride.org) with shared leadership from other members of the group.
 Anonymity will be protected.
+Here’s an article on the number of folx recreating sober nightlight options. |

-The HIV Positive Support Group will continue as a zoom group on the 3rd Thursdays of the month, but now from 4:00 to 5:30 pm.
-The next group meeting is Thursday, August 21st.
+| The HIV Positive Support Group will continue as a zoom group on the 3rd Thursdays of the month, but now from 5:30 to 7 pm.
+The next group meeting is Thursday, January 15th.
 Contact cristina@solanopride.org for more information.
 This is the first meeting, so plan on attending to share what you’d like to see in future meetings!
+Facilitated by Cristina Zaldana.
+Future dates below. |

-Pan-Pagan/Magickal Support Group is normally the 4th Wednesdays from 7-8:30 pm, and will meet in person at 7 pm on Wed, August 27th, this month at Provisions in Vallejo (300 Virginia Street), where we will be discussing Tarot and Oracles.
-Please bring those you work with.
-For those with any form of neo-pagan, polytheistic, or non-abrahamic practice, to explore the intersections of queerness and pagan spirituality.
+| Pan-Pagan/Magickal Support Group is normally the 4th Wednesdays from 7-8:30 pm, and will next meet in person at 7:00 pm on Sunday, January 28th for a social night at the Center’s Lobby, please knock on the the south doors.
+This group is for those with any form of neo-pagan, polytheistic, or non-abrahamic practice, to explore the intersections of queerness and pagan spirituality.
 Led by members of SPC Staff.
 Bring something from your altar to share about.
-Let’s talk about Lammas!
-Email will@solanopride.org for the zoom link!
+Let’s talk about Solstice!
+Email will@solanopride.org for more info! |

 Other groups are being prepared, including: Women’s Group and a Bi/Pan/Omni support group.
 Contact will@solanopride.org if you are interested in helping facilitate any of these groups.